Lbelus/sdmm/README.md

 ### Objective:
 The goal is to push on Solana blockchain an assembly, C, rust cross-compiled  monstrosity that would make David Cronenberg proud.

-I want to create a heap smart contract that would handle other programs memory to bypass the 4kb stack limit.  it relies on my_malloc implementation that I made a while ago.
+I want to create a heap smart contract that would handle other programs memory. it relies on my_malloc implementation that I made a while ago.

 That malloc implementation used float point operation  which is not supported by eBPF VM.
 The implementation on itself can run linux programs with no issue using the pre_load trick.